 A History of the ArtStop Shelter

-As construction begins and new plans are released for the ArtStop transit shelter in Bay View, planners can look back with pride on the intensive process that has brought about the creation of this unique transit amenity.
+As the ArtStop transit shelter in Bay View is unveiled, planners can look back with pride on the intensive process that has brought about the creation of this unique transit amenity.
 At a height of 32 feet, the ArtStop shelter will provide mood lighting for the area, powered entirely by renewable energy, while serving as an iconic and recognizable gateway to the Bay View neighborhood.

 At the intersections of S. Kinnickinnic, S. Howell and E. Lincoln Avenues, the ArtStop is the product of a unique partnership between the City of Milwaukee, Milwaukee County and Business Improvement District #44.
 With its unique artistic design, the ArtStop shelter will strengthen the already distinctive and bustling business district, and it will also be a significant aesthetic improvement over a somewhat dilapidated bus shelter that has been at the location for years.